jennayuann/6104-team-project/project-updates/update-3.md

 We have completed the initial implementation of the LinkedInImport concept, which enables users to import their LinkedIn connections into the system.
 The implementation includes:

 **Completed Features:**
-- ✅ Concept class structure with MongoDB collections (LinkedInAccounts, Connections, ImportJobs)
-- ✅ Account management actions (connect, update, disconnect LinkedIn accounts)
-- ✅ CSV import functionality with LLM-powered field mapping
+- CSV import functionality with LLM-powered field mapping
-- ✅ JSON import functionality with LLM-powered field mapping
+- JSON import functionality with LLM-powered field mapping
-- ✅ Connection management (add, update connections)
+- Connection management (add, update connections)
-- ✅ Import job tracking and status management
+- Import job tracking and status management
-- ✅ Query methods for retrieving accounts, connections, and import jobs
+- Query methods for retrieving accounts, connections, and import jobs
-- ✅ Synchronization with MultiSourceNetwork (connections automatically added as nodes)
+- Synchronization with MultiSourceNetwork (connections automatically added as nodes)
-- ✅ Comprehensive test suite for CSV and JSON import
+- Comprehensive test suite for CSV and JSON import

 **Technical Implementation:**
 - Uses Google Gemini API for intelligent field mapping from CSV/JSON to internal ConnectionDoc structure